sindresorhus/import-lazy/readme.md

 const importLazy = require('import-lazy')(require);
 const _ = importLazy('lodash');

-// Instead of referring to its exported perperties directly _.isNumber(2);
+// Instead of referring to its exported properties directly _.isNumber(2);

 // You must first call it as a function